TawfikYasser/Products-Management-System/README.md

 ### Why this project

-This project is an application for Software Engineering Principles, Object-Oriented Programming, and Databases.
+This project is an application for Software Engineering Principles, Object-Oriented Programming, and Databases (SQL).

 ---